erlang/rebar3/doc/plugins.md

 #### TODO ####

-- write a rebar3 template for plugin writing, make it easier on our poor souls
-- rework the tutorial to use the rebar3 template for plugins

 # Plugins #

 Rebar3's system is based on the concept of *[providers](https://github.com/tsloughter/providers)*.
 A provider has three callbacks: